English Professor Emeritus John Hart Passes Away at 94

-Hart’s wife of 58 years, Mary Helen Negus Hart, died in 2000; he is survived by sister Marcellene McDonald and niece Donna Evers, both of Great Bend, Kan.
+Hart’s wife of 58 years, Mary Helen Negus Hart, died in 2000; he is survived by sister Marcellene McDonald and niece Donna Evers, both of Great Bend, Kansas.

-Burial will take place in Lyons, N.Y.
+Burial will take place in Lyons, New York.
 A celebration-of-life gathering in Dr. Hart’s honor will be held at a later date.

 Memorial contributions may be made to the Albion College Library, the Albion College Art and Art History Department, the Albion Historical Society, or the Humane Society – Calhoun Area.